monash-taskable/taskable-frontend/documentation/Theming.md

 The global style files are categorised based on the nature of their code.

+* `Main.scss` the main entry point of global stylesheet.
-* `StaticTokenDefinitions.scss` defines static constant variable tokens, as well as other generic style constants such as spacing, typography and screen-sizes.
+* `StyleDefinitions.scss` defines constant variable tokens, as well as other generic style constants such as spacing, typography and screen-sizes.
-* `DynamicTokenDefinitions.css`
 * `FontDefinitions.scss` is used when local font file is used (See [Fonts](#fonts)).
-* `Utils.scss` defines utility functions that can be used globally.

 Define global constant immutable [scss variables](https://sass-lang.com/documentation/variables/) can be done in `Main.scss` (although it's recommended to have a separate file to do so, while importing that file in `Main.scss`).
 These variables are replaced to it's literal values when building, which means it cannot be updated during runtime.